What is Chronic Venous Insufficiency?

 - Your ability to tolerate medications and procedures

 Treatment for a typical CVI patient usually includes compression stockings, leg elevation, exercise, weight loss, moisturizing the skin to prevent cracks and prescription medications.
-Many patients benefit from venous closure using radio frequency ablation (Venefit procedure) and ultrasound guided percutaneous Sclerotherapy.
+Many patients benefit from venous closure using radio frequency ablation (ClosureFast, previously known as Venefit) and ultrasound guided percutaneous Sclerotherapy.
 In the most serious cases, venous closure may need to be undergone immediately, for instance to close a venous stasis ulcer.
 Some cases require a procedure to improve blood flow in the deep veins of the legs, using angioplasty and/or stents.
 Ultimately, the goals of the therapy implemented by the doctors at Precision VIR is to increase the venous return from the legs, thereby decreasing the symptoms associated with CVI.

 Schedule an Appointment